 - Requesting genetic testing to verify parentage

 - Submitting a Voluntary Declaration of Paternity through the appropriate family court channels.

 - Filing a Petition to Establish Parental Relationship directly with the courts

 Without completing these steps ahead of time or proving parentage once the child is born, there is no legal way to enforce parental rights.
 This means that the mother can opt to lock the parent out if they so choose.

 Talk to a Family Law Attorney in California Today

 Needless to say, the stakes are high when it comes to unborn children and unproven parentage in CA. While this post covers some of the basics, be sure to reach out to a qualified family law attorney if you have any questions regarding this or other matters relating to family law in CA.

-Give us a call at the Law Offices of James P. White to connect with our seasoned CA family law attorneys.
+Give us a call at the White Oak Law to connect with our seasoned CA family law attorneys.
 You can reach us at 925-271-0999 during your earliest convenience to connect with our team and learn more about how we can help.